 - Opportunities to market and sell art at shows, auctions and other venues

-- Arguably the finest teaching studio space (over 13,000 square feet) newly renovated and bathed in north light—essential for serious artists
+- Superior studio space for teaching (over 13,000 square feet) newly renovated and bathed in north light—essential for serious artists

 - 24/7 keyed access to Studio Incamminati studios; artists can continue painting in non-class time